Parent Information: SEND Information Report 2019/2020

 •The day to day management of all aspects of the school; this includes the support for children with SEND.

-• She will give responsibility to the Inclusion Manager and class teachers, but is still responsible for ensuring that your child’s needs are met.
+• They will give responsibility to the SENCO and class teachers, but are still responsible for ensuring that your child’s needs are met.

-• She must make sure that the Governing Body is kept up to date about any issues in the school relating to SEND.
+• They must make sure that the Governing Body is kept up to date about any issues in the school relating to SEND.

 • Making sure that the necessary support is provided for any child who attends the school who has SEND.